IBM/ibm-cloud-functions-serverless-iot-openfridge/README.md

 [![Build Status](https://travis-ci.org/krook/openfridge.svg?branch=master)](https://travis-ci.org/krook/openfridge)

-# Project OpenFridge - Improve customer service with proactive maintenance
+# Project OpenFridge - Proactive customer service with OpenWhisk and Watson

-This project demonstrates [_serverless_ technology - powered by Apache OpenWhisk on IBM Bluemix - ](https://developer.ibm.com/opentech/2016/09/06/what-makes-serverless-attractive/) in the context of a smarter home.
-It highlights an edge-to-cloud scenario that integrates the Watson IoT Platform, OpenWhisk, and Bluemix services in an event-driven use case based on status messages from connected appliances.
-This demonstrates the serverless programming model and discusses the benefits of this approach relative to traditional cloud development.
+This project demonstrates [_serverless_ technology - powered by Apache OpenWhisk on IBM Bluemix - ](https://developer.ibm.com/opentech/2016/09/06/what-makes-serverless-attractive/) in the context of a smarter home scenario.
+It shows an edge-to-cloud scenario that integrates the Watson IoT Platform, OpenWhisk, and Bluemix services in an event-driven use case based on status messages from connected appliances.
+This highlights the serverless programming model and discusses the benefits of this approach relative to traditional cloud development.

-For more background on the use case, check out [the developer story](https://developer.ibm.com/accelerate/journey/openfridge/) on IBM Accelerate.
+For more background, check out [the developer story](https://developer.ibm.com/accelerate/journey/openfridge/) on IBM Accelerate.
 You should have a basic understanding of the OpenWhisk programming model.
 If not, [try the action, trigger, and rule demo first](https://github.com/IBM/openwhisk-action-trigger-rule).
 You'll also need a Bluemix account and the latest [OpenWhisk command line tool (`wsk`) installed and on your PATH](https://github.com/IBM/openwhisk-action-trigger-rule/blob/master/docs/OPENWHISK.md).

 If you're interested in the **[OpenWhisk package for Watson IoT MQTT](https://github.com/krook/openwhisk-package-mqtt-watson)** integration, you an find that in its own package repository.